Can medication trigger Sweet’s syndrome?

 How will I know if my Sweet’s syndrome has been triggered by medication?

-In at least 95% of patients with Sweet’s syndrome, their condition is not triggered by medication.
-However, drug-induced Sweet’s syndrome should be considered if:
+In at least 88% of patients with Sweet’s syndrome, their condition is not triggered by medication, but drug-induced Sweet’s syndrome should be considered if:

 - Your Sweet’s syndrome developed not long after a medication was started.

-- Your Sweet’s syndrome has continued to persist for many months or years, even after treatment.
+- You were started on long-term medication for Sweet’s syndrome or another condition, and your Sweet’s syndrome has continued to persist for many months or years, even after treatment.

 What will happen if my doctor thinks I have drug-induced Sweet’s syndrome?